bonatwagner/mcglm/README.md

 [`devtools`](https://github.com/r-lib/devtools) to check and build.
 Also, we adopt the [Gitflow
 worflow](https://nvie.com/posts/a-successful-git-branching-model/) in
 this repository.

+## Instructions for contributing

 Please, see the [instructions for contributing](./CONTRIBUTING.md) to collaborate.

 ## License